LinSon8/KanbanBoard/README.md

 # Kanban Board
-Welcome to our Kanban Board project!
+Welcome to my Kanban Board project!
 This repository contains a powerful and intuitive Kanban board designed to help you visualize your workflow, manage tasks, and boost productivity.
 Whether you're working solo or collaborating with a team, this tool offers a straightforward way to keep track of your projects and ensure nothing falls through the cracks.
 Key Features:

 -    Visual Task Management: Drag and drop tasks across columns to easily see what needs to be done, what’s in progress, and what’s completed.